 By law (since 1882) no public fishery can exist in waters that are not tidal.
 Even where a public right of navigation exists, this doesn’t give you the right to fish.
 So, in inland fisheries, the fishing rights are owned by someone.
 Some owners might choose to allow the public to fish free of charge or, for a variety of reasons, choose to take no actions against people fishing in their waters.

-So, if you were reading this, hoping to be able to fish without payment on a canal, then we’ll have to disappoint you - there is no such thing as free fishing on the canals.
+So, if you were reading this hoping to be able to fish without payment on a canal, then we’ll have to disappoint you.
+There is no such thing as free fishing on the canals.
 You’ll need a permit.
 Either:

 The Theft Act of 1968 states: ‘an offence is committed when a person unlawfully takes or destroys, or attempts to take or destroy, any fish in water which is private property or in which there is any private right of fishery.'

 To fish anywhere with rod and line on inland fisheries, including in the pond in your back garden or even in a large fish tank in your front room, you’ll need a rod licence.
-It’s known as a ‘hypothecated tax’ used by the fisheries regulator, the Environment Agency (EA), to maintain improve and develop fisheries.
+It’s known as a ‘hypothecated tax’ used by the fisheries regulator, the Environment Agency (EA), to maintain, improve and develop fisheries.
 And it’s the EA from whom you need to buy your rod licence.

 You need one to fish everywhere but it entitles you to fish nowhere.
 Or almost nowhere, there are a few EA fisheries that are available to rod licence holders without further payment.
 See the Angling Trust Fishing Info pages for details of these.

-If you are caught by an Environment Agency Fisheries Bailiff or a police officer, and are found guilty by a magistrate, then you’ll get a fine (under Section 27(1)(a) of the Salmon & Freshwater Fisheries Act, 1975) which can be up to £2,500!
+If you are caught by an Environment Agency Fisheries Bailiff or a police officer, and are found guilty by a magistrate, then you’ll get a fine (under Section 27(1)(a) of the Salmon & Freshwater Fisheries Act, 1975) which can be up to £2,500.

 This depends on whether you are fishing for freshwater fish or sea fish.
-You need a rod licence to fish using rod and line for freshwater fish – salmonids, coarse fish and freshwater eels, whether this is above or below the official tidal limit.
+You need a rod licence to fish using rod and line for freshwater fish (salmonids, coarse fish and freshwater eels), whether this is above or below the official tidal limit.

 You will probably need to show the fisheries enforcement officer that you are targeting a certain species and not just fishing for whatever you can catch.
-And, you must also observe the close-season for your target species.
+And, you must also observe the close season for your target species.